Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 We did a day trip to Amalfi specifically because I wanted to see the Cathedral, but also to take the kids to the Museum of Paper (Museo della Carta) 10 minutes walk up road.
 While there is a distinct lack of kid-friendly attractions in Amalfi Coast, this is definitely one of them!

 For only €4.50 per adult (€2.50 age 5-18, under 5 free), we got a 30-minute tour of what is purported to be the oldest paper making factory in Europe!
 The tour was informative but also fun for kids; the underground facilities are a little spooky, while Sage got to try his hand at making paper in the traditional way.

 The museum’s surroundings are really lovely, with cliffs above and a creek flowing right through it.
 After, we had lunch at Ristorante Il Mulino a few steps away.
 The food was excellent and reasonably priced; it’s far enough up the road that few tourists make it up there.

 So is there any downside to Amalfi with children?
 Well, it gets really, really crowded.
 Even when we visited in October, it was a bit much in some of the narrow lanes.
 I’ve also read reviews saying that it has more of a party vibe in summer and can be noisy.

 For us, we were really glad we visited, but it was extremely touristy (and one medium sized gelato cost us 8€!).
 Going there only further made us appreciate our little apartment in Cetara, where we felt like we were the only tourists in town.

-Amalfi is also the starting point for popular cruises to Positano with a stop at the spectacular Emerald Grotto.
+Amalfi is also the starting point for popular cruises to Capri with the option to stop at Blue Grotto.